 Note: If the Pemex station is closed or out of gas, just drive across the street to Rancho Grande and they usually have gas to sell out of drums.

 Papa Fernandez is another small development on the northern portion of the bay with a few nice homes and a launching ramp.
-They offer camping, a small store and a outpost style restaurant that serves pretty good meals.
+They offer camping, a small store, and an outpost-style restaurant that serves pretty good meals.
 If you want to fish, dive or just explore the area, you can sometimes make arrangements to rent a panga here.

 There is another smaller group of vacation homes and trailers, at Punta Final, eight miles away at the far south end of the bay.
 Around the tip of Punta Final are some nice coves with sandy beaches that are perfect for snorkeling.
 There are still plenty of beautiful shells to be found on the beaches in and around Bahia San Luis Gonzaga, depending on the currents and tides.

-Bahia San Luis Gonzaga is one of those destinations that is to be considered part of “The Real Baja”.
+Bahia San Luis Gonzaga is one of those destinations that are to be considered part of “The Real Baja”.
 At night, all is silent here except for perhaps the sounds of small waves washing ashore.
-The stargazing at night is some of the best in the world, try counting the shooting stars.
-The warm days usually bring more of the same tranquility, except for the added sounds of the locals going about their daily chores or some visitors riding their ATV’s off in the distance.
+Stargazing at night is some of the best in the world, try counting the shooting stars.
+The warm days usually bring more of the same tranquility, except for the added sounds of the locals going about their daily chores or some visitors riding their ATVs off in the distance.
 Occasionally, a small private plane will buzz the beach to let their friends know they are arriving.

 Please remember to respect the environment and take out whatever you take in.
 This is a very special area and needs to be treated as such.
 Once you have experienced Bahia San Luis Gonzaga, you will probably be compelled to return.
 Hopefully, if everyone treats the beaches with the respect they deserve, the bay will be nice and clean when you return.